tacatac/archnosh/README.md

 `system-control convert-systemd-units <unit-file>` supports conversion for [various types](https://jdebp.eu/Softwares/nosh/guide/converting-systemd-units.html) of systemd unit files to service bundles.

-It also understands extended syntax to express service-bundle specific functionality in a systemd-like unit file, which can be used for easy distribution for example.
+It also understands extended syntax to express service bundle-specific functionality in a systemd-like unit file, which can be used for easy distribution for example.

 In other words, one can benefit from existing systemd unit files through automatic conversion in many cases.